alvelvis/mwe-petrogold-udfest/README.md

 How to cite: (soon)

-all_reviewed.txt: list of 150 MWEs gathered from three different sources and manually revised
+`all_reviewed.txt`: list of 150 MWEs gathered from three different sources and manually revised

-all_feats.txt: list of the 112 MWEs found in the corpus with their correct annotation
+`reviewed_feats.txt`: list of the 112 MWEs found in the corpus with their correct annotation